 The Contractor shall comply with this commitment.
 The Contractor shall be responsible for permit acquisition, obtaining all mitigation, and compliance.
+The SCDOT will not provide any mitigation credits.
 The USACE permit shall be acquired in the name of SCDOT and all coordination shall be conducted through SCDOT.
 Contractor shall ensure that proposed design has impacts equal to or less than those presented in the Environmental Assessment Document for the Project.
 As written above; "any proposed demolition activities" refers to demolition activities which have the potential to impact USACE jurisdictional areas.